Skip to content

 Specific Marker(s)Common Clinical Association / Significance

-dsDNA, SmD1, NucleosomesHighly specific for Systemic Lupus Erythematosus (SLE). dsDNA levels can also correlate with disease activity and lupus nephritis (kidney involvement).
+dsDNA, SmD1, NucleosomesStrongly associated with Systemic Lupus Erythematosus (SLE), especially when interpreted with symptoms and other reports. dsDNA levels can also correlate with disease activity and lupus nephritis (kidney involvement).

 SS-A (Ro60 & Ro52), SS-B (La)Strongly associated with Sjögren’s Syndrome (dry eyes/mouth) and SLE.
 Also vital for pregnant women, as these can carry a risk of neonatal lupus.